Constants by other means

 }

-The execution results are exactly the same as in the previous section.
+The results will be exactly the same as in the previous section.

-Variables declared with const cannot be assigned to.
+Variables declared with the `const` keyword cannot be assigned a value.

 EXCISETAX = 0.03;